 As a graduate of UCLA, I appreciate the hand my alma mater played in the development of the Internet.

-I can even give a grudging nod to the self- proclaimed inventor,former Vice-President Al Gore, who insisted the government put everything on-line.
+I can even give a grudging nod to the self-proclaimed inventor, former Vice President Al Gore, who insisted that the government put everything online.

 That’s made a lot of stuff easier to do (including filing our taxes).
 Thanks, Mr. Vice President.

-But at work the other day, we got into a discussion of historical fiction .
+But at work the other day, we got into a discussion about historical fiction.

-One of my colleagues doesn’t really remember life before the easy accessibility of the Internet.
+One of my colleagues doesn’t really remember life before the Internet’s easy accessibility.

-To her, a story that takes place before the Internet and cell phones, is almost anachronistic.
+To her, a story set before the Internet and cell phones is almost anachronistic.

 Do you see how different life was before, say, 1996?